mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

-4) The sector capital, Medurma (Dagudashaag 2124) appears to have been slightly misplaced by Rebellion Sourcebook - RS places it in subsector O when it is in fact in subsector K (who drew these maps anyway? ).
+4) The sector capital, Medurma (Dagudashaag 2124) appears to have been slightly misplaced by Rebellion Sourcebook - RS places it in subsector O when it is in fact in subsectorK (who drew these maps anyway? ).
 One notable effect of this is to place Medurma outside the area of major battles or clashes in 1117 shown by Rebellion Sourcebook.
 My guess is that Lucan manages (or at least tries) to use Medurma as a supply base and stronghold from which to launch his assaults on
 ```
 ## DAG DEVELOMENT NOTESDAG DEVELOMENT NOTESDAG DEVELOMENT NOTES DAG DEVELOMENT NOTES

 Dulinor.
 There would be a very significant force
 concentration of Lucan's ships in this area, but his